 Several of the proposed projects for athletic field and field lighting improvements would alter vegetation.
-These include projects at Jane Addams Middle School, which would convert grass fields to turf, and the Rainier Beach High School project, which includes the installation of up to four tennis courts, relocation and conversion of the practice field to synthetic turf, and conversion of grass baseball and softball outfields to synthetic turf.
+These include projects at Jane Addams Middle School and Boren K-8 School, which would convert grass fields to synthetic turf, and the Rainier Beach High School project, which includes the relocation and conversion of the practice field to synthetic turf, and conversion of grass baseball and softball outfields to synthetic turf.